 Welcome to Tim Morozzo Photography

-I’m a Glasgow/London based documentary photographer with clients all over the UK.
-Since going freelance in 2002 I have established myself as one of the go to photographers in Scottish Theatre.
-Over the coming years I intend to extend this to all over the UK and beyond.
+I’m a Glasgow-based photographer specializing in theatre & performance.
+Since going freelance in 2002 I’ve become established as one of the go-to photographers in Scottish Theatre.
+It’s now 2024 and over the coming years, I hope to extend this to all over the UK and beyond.

-I also have extensive experience of weddings having covered over 100 for happy clients, both independently and with Kodak.
+Primarily, I’m a performance arts photographer, but I also have extensive experience photographing weddings, having covered many for my happy clients, mostly independently but also with Kodak.
 Here you will find a selection of my work, old and new, I hope you enjoy looking!

 My reportage approach to wedding photography is both unobtrusive and discrete.
-Mixing with you and your guests I enjoy the event and try to add an extra element of fun to the day.
+Mixing with you and your guests, I enjoy the event and try to add an extra element of fun whilst recording the day.

 When photographing a wedding, I focus on the events of the day in an honest, sympathetic and individual way.
-Please don’t hesitate to use my contact form, send me an email on email@example.com or phone/whatsapp on 07897 470 353 with any questions.
+Please don’t hesitate to use my contact form, email me: firstname.lastname@example.org, or phone/WhatsApp +44 7879 470 353 with any questions.

 Everything is a subject.
 Every subject has a rhythm.
 To feel it is the raison d’être.
 The photograph is a fixed moment of such a raison d’être, which lives on in itself.Andre Kertesz